Buxton Restoration Advisory Board to move forward, initial clean-up expected to finish this month

 “It makes us more than just public comments – It makes us a stakeholder,” added BCA board member Brian Harris.
 “It makes it so that we have a voice.”

-Meanwhile, since the USACE announced in September 2024 that they were launching an imminent response action to address the petroleum, the approximate cumulative removal quantities have continued to increase.
+Meanwhile, since the USACE announced in September 2024 that they were launching an imminent response action to address the petroleum, the approximate removal quantities have continued to increase.

-The team has removed 3,426 cubic yards and 61,526 gallons of petroleum-impacted soil and water, and 278,000 pounds of concrete.
+As of early December, the team has removed 3,426 cubic yards and 61,526 gallons of petroleum-impacted soil and water, and 278,000 pounds of concrete.

 The pipe footage, along with wire and cable footage, has remained unchanged at 1,153 feet of pipes and 1,088 feet of cable and wire.